-Figure 4.5 Historic Seawater Intrusion in the 180-ft Aquifer
+Figure 4.5 Historic Seawater Intrusion in the 180-ft Aquifer24

-Source: MCWRA website
+24 Source: MCWRA website

-1975 1993 1995 ASTROVILLE MONTEREY BAY 1999 1997 ESERVATION SALINAS BLANCO RD Cities 1999 Historic Seawater Intrusion Map 2001 1959 Pressure 400-Foot Aquifer - 500 mg/L Chloride Areas 2003 1975 1985 2005 1990 2007 1993 2009 1995 2011 ■ 2013 1997 \ Seawater Intruded Areas By Year Map Date: December 16, 2014
+1975 1993 1995 ASTROVILLE MONTEREY BAY 1999 1997 ESERVATION SALINAS BLANCO RD Cities 1999 Historic Seawater Intrusion Map 2001 1959 Pressure 400-Foot Aquifer - 500 mg/L Chloride Areas 2003 1975 1985 2005 1990 2007 1993 2009 1995 2011 as a guide for survey or design work.
+Contour lines are drawn from best available data. ■ 2013 1997 Seawater Intruded Areas By Year Map Date: December 16, 2014

-Figure 4.6 Historic Seawater Intrusion in the 400-ft Aquifer
+Figure 4.6 Historic Seawater Intrusion in the 400-ft Aquifer25

-Source: MCWRA website
+25 Source: MCWRA website

 Recent investigations being conducted in and around the North Marina Area as part of the Monterey Peninsula Water Supply Project have identified an occurrence of freshwater within the shallow dune sand aquifer and the underlying 180-foot aquifer within the area delineated as first experiencing seawater intrusion between 1975 and 1985.
 Water level data from wells in the shallow dune sand aquifer appear to show protective water levels that are sufficiently above sea level to prevent seawater intrusion in the shallower sediments.
 This condition, combined with the reduction in pumping in the 180-Foot aquifer in the North Marina Area, appears to have slowed seawater intrusion in this portion of the coastline.
-Water quality test results for chloride concentrations in the Dune Sand (A-Aquifer) and the 180-ft Aquifer zones is shown in Figure 4.7.
+Water quality test results for chloride concentrations in the Dune Sand (A-Aquifer) and the 180-ft Aquifer zones is shown in Figure 4.726.

 This recent data may suggest a change of groundwater conditions in this coastal section of the 180-ft Aquifer or they may just reveal the groundwater conditions in an area previously lacking in data.
 While the freshwater in this area contains salts and nutrients that are derived from overlying land uses that include agriculture, landfill, and wastewater treatment plant and composting facilities, the chemical character is not sodium chloride, which is indicative of seawater.
-Instead, the chemical character of groundwater in these new wells is calcium chloride and calcium bicarbonate.
+Instead, the chemical character of groundwater in these new wells is calcium chloride and calcium bicarbonate27.
 Future use of this area for a potable groundwater supply may be unlikely; however, these conditions do show a retardation of seawater intrusion in these shallower aquifer zones in this coastal portion of the Salinas Valley Groundwater Basin, which provides some protection for inland uses of the 180-ft Aquifer.